TritonDataCenter/sdc-cloudapi/docs/index.md

 API.
 If a NIC already exists for that network, a 302 redirect will be returned instead of the object.

-NICs do not appear on a machine immediately, so the state of the new NIC can be checked by polling that location.
+NICs do not appear on an instance immediately, so the state of the new NIC can be checked by polling that location.
 While the NIC is provisioning, it will have a `state` of 'provisioning'.
-Once it's 'running', the NIC is active on the machine.
+Once it's 'running', the NIC is active on the instance.
 If the provision fails, the NIC will be removed and the location will start returning 404.

 ### Errors